np-overflow/2022-intros/README.md

 ![Create new file](images/5-editor-newfile.png)

 3. Name the file `YourName.md`.
 For example, `QinGuan.md`, `Jimmy.md`, `JiaChen.md`, `Ryan.md`.
 > The `.md` stands for markdown.
 Markdown is a common file format used to write documentation and README files, like this one.
-(Learn more)[https://en.wikipedia.org/wiki/Markdown].
+[Learn more](https://en.wikipedia.org/wiki/Markdown).
 ![Create new file](images/6-editor-namefile.png)

 4. Introduce yourself!
 Type in your name, write a short bio, mention what programming languages you do, your favourite colour, and even add images!